kingsj/learnstreet/Sudoku Solver/README.md

 Welcome!
-Here is a Sudoku Solver project I built on LearnStreet's Code Garage using javascript.
+Here is a Sudoku Solver project I built on LearnStreet's Code Garage using python.
 ===============================================================================================================

 Project description